 First, let me ask you: Have you ever evicted a tenant?
 I might suggest that until you’ve experienced all of the colorful behaviors tenants engage in when under stress, perhaps you shouldn’t jump to assume that having them next door to you and your family will be a great thing.

 You see, if you’ve signed a lease and then don’t like them, or if they turn out to be bad tenants, you’ll have to go through the process of evicting them.
 And of course you’d have used a lease if you thought, I want stable income so I need a 12-month lease.
-But, are you sure that the best solution for a house hack is a circumstance with potentiality of you knocking on your neighbor’s door to tell them they have three days to get out?
-Presumably, at this point you’ve lived next door to this person or family for months.
-You may have become friendly, or even friends.
+But are you sure that the best solution for a house hack is a circumstance where you might find yourself knocking on your neighbor’s door to tell them they have three days to get out?
+At this point, you’ve presumably lived next door to this person or family for months.
+You may have become friendly—or even friends.
 How much will you enjoy evicting them?

 Is a 12-Month Lease Really More Stable?

-Unfortunately, it won’t take long for you to figure out that this approach puts you in a tiny, 700-square-foot, 2-bedroom, 1-bathroom unit in a rather so-so part of town, dealing with two or three tenants who struggle to pay rent every time the alternator in their car breaks.
-You won’t really want the 700-square-foot unit, nor the tenants that come with this place.
+Unfortunately, it won’t take long for you to figure out that this approach puts you in a tiny, 700-square-foot, two-bedroom, one-bathroom unit in a rather so-so part of town, dealing with two or three tenants who struggle to pay rent every time the alternator in their car breaks.
+You won’t really want the 700-square-foot unit nor the tenants that come with this place.

 And you’ll be right!

 But if getting paid more than once every month (diversifying your revenue) is your goal, you can have it.
 Luxury house hacking puts you in locations where you’ll not only want to live, but many people will also want to visit for both business and pleasure.
 Because of this, instead of having three tenants who pay once per month (on the months when they can afford to), you can host three short-term guests who pay you three times per month via an automated process executed by a third party.